chrisbn/servercert/docs/EVG.md

 ### 14.1.3.
 Separation of Duties

 1. The CA MUST enforce rigorous control procedures for the separation of validation duties to ensure that no one Validation Specialist can single-handedly complete all verification processes and procedures.
-Due diligence and cross-correlation checks MAY be performed by a single Validation Specialist, however the Validation Specialist MUST not be involved in the processes and procedures under review.
+Due diligence and cross-correlation checks specified in Section 11.13 MAY be performed by a single Validation Specialist, however the Validation Specialist MUST NOT have been involved in the processes and procedures under review.
 For example, one Validation Specialist validates all Applicant information and a second Validation Specialist performs the due diligence and cross-correlation checks.
 2. Such controls MUST be auditable.

 ## 14.2.
 Delegation of Functions to Registration Authorities and Subcontractors